-Beta carotene is a pigment found in orange and yellow-coloured fruits such as apricots; papaya; squash; carrots; sweet potatoes; pumpkin; leafy greens; broccoli; etc. It is responsible for the colouration of various fruits and vegetables.
+Beta carotene is a pigment found in orange and yellow-colored fruits such as apricots; papaya; squash; carrots; sweet potatoes; pumpkin; leafy greens; broccoli; etc. It is responsible for the colouration of various fruits and vegetables.
 Beta carotene has powerful antioxidant properties.
-It is also considered a provitamin A carotenoid; which means it is inactivated form of vitamin A and the body can convert it into active vitamin A (retinol).
+It is also considered a provitamin A carotenoid, which means it is inactivated form of vitamin A and the body can convert it into active vitamin A (retinol).
 Carotenoids are primarily stored in adipose tissue.

-Beta carotene has been considered one of the most promising chemopreventive agents in reducing cancer risk in humans.
+Beta carotene has been considered one of the most promising chemo preventive agents in reducing cancer risk in humans.
 A study shows that a diet rich in vegetables and fruits contains a sufficient amount of carotenoids required to inhibit the transformation of premalignant lesions in the oral cavity and reduces the risk of developing cancers in specific sites such as the pharynx; colorectum; and breast.
 The frequency of Breast cancer; lung cancer; and liver cancer is increased with low concentrations of beta carotene.
-But Long term intake of beta carotene can lead to hypercarotenemia.
+But Long-term intake of beta carotene can lead to hypercarotenemia.
 The most frequently recorded non-serious adverse effect of antioxidant supplements was yellowing the skin in patients supplemented with beta-carotene known as Carotenodermia.

 ●Beta carotene antioxidant property; able to inhibit the initiation and promotion of carcinogenesis.